-For our containership fleet, our customers include many of the leading international liner companies, including the current charterers A.P.
-Moller- Maersk, CMA CGM, COSCO, Evergreen, Hapag Lloyd, MSC, Yang Ming, OOCL, Sealand Maersk Asia, Swire Shipping and ZIM.
+For our containership fleet, our customers include many of the leading international liner companies, including, among others, A.P.
+Moller- Maersk, CMA CGM, COSCO, Evergreen, Hapag Lloyd, MSC, Yang Ming, Swire Shipping and ZIM.
 A.P.
-Moller-Maersk, MSC, Evergreen, Hapag Lloyd, ZIM and COSCO together represented 93%, 86% and 85% of our containership revenue in 2020, 2021 and 2022, respectively.
+Moller-Maersk, MSC, Evergreen, Hapag Lloyd, ZIM and COSCO together represented 86%, 85% and 83% of our containership revenue in 2021, 2022 and 2023, respectively.